 Upon arrival at Roompot Beach Resort, we checked into our three-bedroom Azure home.
 There are only two Eurocamp homes on this resort (which I hadn't realised before).
 The resort itself seems to hold many holiday and weekend homes which meant that it was mostly made up of Dutch holiday makers.
 The one drawback was that the kids weren't able to make any friends as they didn't meet any children who spoke English.

 Back to our holiday home - it was very comfortable.
 We prefer staying somewhere that Moozles and Dubz can have their own bedroom.
 She likes quiet at night so she can read.
 And he loved talking and having make-believe conversations before going to sleep.
 The master bedroom had a European Queen, which is always preferable to a double bed.
 We loved the covered terrace, which was great for family meals and UNO sessions.
+Plus, there was free WIFI which means we never ran out of downloads from Netflix.

 The site itself has a lot to offer.
 There is a restaurant, a cafe, a grocery store, trampolines, a playground and an indoor pool.
 We had to walk 10-15 minutes to get to the pool, so sometimes we drove.
 The kids loved the slides, wave pool and the lazy river.
 There was an outside bit for sunbathing, which I used once.
 We had great weather while we were there, but I understand that an indoor pool is much more useful in Holland.